-When clients come into session feeling stuck, we use eye movements, the body’s natural way of healing, to finish processing the life event that the body feels it keeps reliving.
-Once the information is filed properly, the client will notice they don’t think negatively, respond emotionally, or act inappropriately because their brain found its resolution about the upsetting event.
+When clients come into therapy feeling stuck, we use eye movements, the body’s natural way of healing, to finish processing the life event that the body feels it keeps reliving.
+Once the information is filed properly, the client will notice they don’t think negatively, respond emotionally, or act inappropriately because their brain found its resolution about the upsetting event and moved on.

 What does EMDR Therapy actually look like?

 Then the therapy is focused on the current upsetting event that the client identified is upsetting them the most in life.
 The same assessment is completed as the earliest and worst event.
-Once the current event is finished processing and is properly filed, the therapist will do “Google search” future life events that may have already been associated with the negative event.
+Once the current event is finished processing and is properly filed, the therapist will ask the client if there are any present triggers and will process them as needed.
+Finally, the client will do a “Google search” of future life events that may have already been associated with the negative event.
 For instance, if a client has been in a car accident, they may feel scared about being in a car again.
 Once that event is assessed, it too will be processed until it is no longer upsetting.

 EMDR therapy can be completed in as little as 6 sessions or several years, each client is different.
 How long therapy takes depends on several factors like: whether one’s childhood felt safe and supported by loving parents or caregivers, if trauma was consistent in one’s life or sparse, whether the traumas were big or small, whether one feels supported in life now, whether one is well resourced, or how ready one feels for therapy.